ibm-cloud-docs/cephaas/data-security.md

 * [Deleting object storage S3 credential](/docs/cephaas?topic=cephaas-deleting-s3-credential)

-When you delete any data, IBM guarantees that your data is inaccessible on the physical disk and is eventually eradicated.
-If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+When you delete any data, IBM guarantees that your data is inaccessible on the physical disk and is eventually destroyed.
+If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures by encrypting the data and leveraging cryptographic erasure techniques before you delete your volumes.
 For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/pubs/sp/800/88/r1/final).

 Sanitizing and deleting the resources means that your data cannot be restored.